esa0624/CU_Blueboard/README.md

 - Warden integration for ActionCable authentication (reuses Devise sessions)
 - 100% test coverage maintained with new channel specs and controller tests
 - All features are Heroku-ready (no Redis required - uses Solid Cable with database adapter)

+### Regarding Academic Integrity
+For the question about how moderators would automatically handle academic integrity violations, we implemented a user-driven reporting system.
+When a post receives 3 or more reports, it gets flagged for priority moderator review.
+Fully automated detection proved difficult because distinguishing between legitimate academic discussion and integrity violations requires contextual judgment that even major platforms struggle to automate effectively.
+That said, we aimed to leverage our platform's core strengths: anonymity to encourage honest questions and Columbia-exclusive access to foster a trusted community environment.

+### Reflection
+We are sincerely grateful to the TAs and Professor Yang for providing such detailed and thoughtful feedback throughout the semester.
+Their comments consistently pointed out aspects we had not considered, pushing us to think more deeply about service improvement and user experience.
+We focused on each piece of feedback and worked to address it meaningfully in our iterations.

+The practical, real-world perspectives shared during lectures were genuinely valuable. **Chih-hsin Chen** and **Seung Jae Hong** attended the early morning classes regularly and found the discussions on software engineering practices, testing strategies, and product thinking to be incredibly insightful.
+These sessions shaped how we approached the project and helped us develop a more thoughtful engineering mindset.

+Thank you for a rewarding semester.

 ## Frequently Asked Questions